GroceriStar/static-food-data-documentation/README.md

 Nowadays he creates a new sandbox repository.
 He testing there some new functionality.
 I get a notification from github about his activity.
 I'm curious, so I take a look at his code.
 I figure out that he spend at least 2-4 hours of his time, in order to find a data, create a file, where he kept an array with static ingredients.
 I was like: "Damn!
 WTF!
 I have that data or data with very similar structure.
 Why he don't asked me about it?
 I'm definately want to help him and will be happy to share that data"

-he faced the same problem that i have 2 years ago with recipe-app and recipe-server.
+He faced the same problem that i have 2 years ago with recipe-app and recipe-server.
 We both don't have a real data to test our projects with.

 I think this is a very common problem.
 A lot of people facing the same issues and other people has similar datasets and can share it too.
 Also, you can just dump a big archive in people faces and  - 'this is what i have - check it yourself'.
 You also need to teach people how this data can be used.
 It can save time and i decide that i should wrap my data into some holdays packaging paper.